BartMassey/wordle5/script/script.md

 space is everything.
 No amount of speeding up the old bad search implementation would have got us here.

+## The Pain Of "All Solutions"

+What I'd normally do now is a bunch of stuff to look in the part of the search space where solutions are likely to be.
+The goal would be to get to a solution quickly.

+That doesn't help here at all.
+The problem asks for all solutions. *All*.
+So we have to look everywhere eventually.
+If we want to speed this up, it will be about proving that solutions won't work without even looking at them.

+Fortunately we can do that.

+Let's start by seeing where we are spending our time.
+A bit of messing around shows that our core solver is run on about 115,000 states.
+At 15ms runtime, this is about 130ns per state.
+Modern computers are scary fast.

+First, let's try an easy trick to shorten the time per state a little bit.

 ## Remove "Impossible" Words From The Search